kdrapel/x96mini_linux/README.md

 ## Configuration of device tree block
 * A Device Tree Block (DTB) is a file that contains important information about the target hardware (more info http://junyelee.blogspot.com/2015/07/a-tutorial-on-device-tree.html).
 So it is necessary to use the proper one.
 This is a tricky part and if an improper DTB is used, your target system will fail loading or the kernel will panic.
 * Edit the file /extlinux/extlinux.conf
-* Comment out all lines starting with FDT and APPEND (we don't want RK or AW configuration, we are only interested in AML s9xxx section).
+* Comment out all lines starting with FDT (Flattened Device Tree) and APPEND (we don't want RK or AW configuration, we are only interested in AML s9xxx section) if necessary.
+Note that depending upon the image you chose at the beginning, this may be already cleaned up and the file will contain a minimal set of FDT declarations.
 * Uncomment 'FDT /dtb/amlogic/meson-gxl-s905x-p212.dtb' and 'APPEND ....'.
-See example below
+You want to have something similar to the example below

 ```javascript
 LABEL Armbian